Chapter 2: Features of Connective and Binding Interactions

 Though molecules of water are bonds of hydrogen and oxygen atoms, a collection of water molecules is a connective - a liquid - at room temperature.
 Simply because hydrogen and oxygen atoms have bonded does not preclude the emergent water molecules - as objects in their own right - interacting connectively.
 Freezing the water would indeed cause the water molecules to bind together into crystals of ice, which would have emergent properties very different to those of liquid water.

 While the properties of an atom are different to those of its protons and electrons, the properties of a plasma, not being a bond, are those of its participating electrons and protons even though they are interacting.
 A plasma may display an overall electric charge different to the charge of any one of its participating electrons or protons (and perhaps even no charge at all if they all happen to cancel each other out) but in any external interaction the force arising from its overall charge will be no different to the combination of forces from the charges (and motions) of its individual electrons and protons.
 A connective cannot participate in external interactions as an object in its own right or have emergent properties.
-A connective can engage in external interactions only as the collection of its participating objects, utilizing their individual properties to do so (which may change as they move) while the emergent properties of a bond persist for as long as the bond endures.
+A connective can engage in external interactions only as the collection of its participating objects, utilizing their individual properties to do so while the emergent properties of a bond persist for as long as the bond endures.

 The Identity of Bonds